 Family Law Settlement Service

-The Family Law Settlement Service (FLSS) is a mediation program, administered by the Law Society’s Alternative Dispute Resolution section, suitable for financial or property disputes that are at the post-conciliation conference stage.
+The Family Law Settlement Service (FLSS) is a mediation program, administered by the Law Society’s Alternative Dispute Resolution department, suitable for financial or property disputes that are at the post-conciliation conference stage.
+Parenting matters are suitable for referral at any time and will be allocated to Family Dispute Resolution Practitioners (FDRPs).
 The program is designed to avoid the costs, uncertainty and delays of having a dispute determined at a final hearing.

 How does the FLSS work?